 We gained access to marketed gastroenterology products by negotiating co-promotion agreements with the original developers of these products.
 These agreements allowed us to enter the gastroenterology market with minimal up-front costs and limited ongoing operating risk.
 In 2005, we made a strategic decision to de-emphasize our reliance on co-promotion agreements as a primary growth driver.
-In April 2006, we acquired exclusive commercial rights in the U.S. to Kristalose, a gastroenterology product we had previously co-promoted under an arrangement with Bertek Pharmaceuticals Inc., a subsidiary of Mylan Laboratories Inc. In October 2006, we re-launched Kristalose under the Cumberland brand with a dedicated field sales force targeting gastroenterologists and other high prescribers of laxative products.
+In April 2006, we acquired exclusive commercial rights in the U.S. to Kristalose, a gastroenterology product we had previously co-promoted under an arrangement with Bertek Pharmaceuticals Inc., a subsidiary of Mylan Laboratories Inc. In September 2006, we re-launched Kristalose under the Cumberland brand with a dedicated field sales force targeting gastroenterologists and other high prescribers of laxative products.

-Our research and development expenses have grown consistently because of our program to develop Amelior.
-We expect research and development expenses to increase in 2007 as we continue our clinical work related to Amelior.
-We plan to complete the Amelior clinical work in early 2008.
+Our research and development expenses have continued to grow because of our program to develop Caldolor.
+We completed the clinical program for Caldolor intended to support regulatory approval in 2008.
+We expect research and development expenses to continue to be significant as we continue clinical work related to Caldolor and other products.

-We have funded our operations with private equity capital of approximately \$14 million during the past six years.
+We have funded our operations with private equity capital of approximately \$14 million since our inception in 1999.
 We have supplemented this equity funding by re-investing our profits and utilizing our credit facilities in order to support our operations.

 Prior to 2007, our sales forces were contracted to us by a third party.
-In January 2007, we brought the hospital sales force in-house via our newly-formed, wholly-owned subsidiary, Cumberland Pharma Sales Corp.
+In January 2007, we brought the hospital sales force in-house via our wholly-owned subsidiary, Cumberland Pharma Sales Corp.
 We continue to outsource the dedicated gastroenterology sales force.
 All expenses associated with the sales forces are included in selling and marketing expense.